bdintelligence20/bcc/deployment-guide.md

 - **Asset Resolution**: The Nuxt configuration has been updated to properly resolve asset files, particularly webp images.
 This ensures that images referenced in components are correctly resolved during the build process.

+- **i18n Block Handling**: The Nuxt configuration has been updated to properly handle i18n blocks in Vue components.
+This is done by adding the `@intlify/vue-i18n-loader` dependency and configuring it in the build process.
+This ensures that internationalization blocks in Vue components are correctly processed during the build.

 - **Port Configuration for Other Services**: All services have been configured to use the correct ports:
   - **beiqi-geoip**: Updated to use PORT environment variable (8080 in Cloud Run)
   - **beiqi-home-master**: Already configured to use port 8080 in nuxt.config.js